-Please note that failure to submit the completed thesis by the deadline (4:00PM Mountain Time on the final day of Winter Semester classes) will render the thesis ineligible for grading, and this will result in an automatic failing grade for the thesis.
+Please note that failure to submit the completed thesis by the deadline (final day of Winter Semester classes) will render the thesis ineligible for grading, and this will result in an automatic failing grade for the thesis.

 The final grade awarded for the thesis will be an average of the grades given by the graders, unless there is a discrepancy of more than 10 percent.
 In cases where there is a discrepancy of more than 10 percent, a negotiated settlement will take place between the original graders and the Chair.
 An additional grader may then be appointed.